 Protection of the Rio Grande and improving our storm water quality is of paramount importance to the City of Albuquerque and a priority for the citizens that we serve.
-As a result the City has applied for and received a Phase I Municipal Separate Storm Sewer System (MS4) Permit.
+As a result the City has applied for and received a Watershed Based Municipal Separate Storm Sewer System (MS4) Permit.

-The City of Albuquerque and its three co-permittees (the Albuquerque Metropolitan Arroyo Flood Control Authority [AMAFCA], the University of New Mexico [UNM], and the NM Department of Transportation [NMDOT]) are currently regulated by Environmental Protection Agency's (EPA) National Pollutant Discharge and Elimination System (NPDES) through the Phase I MS4 Permit.
+The City of Albuquerque and its co-permittees are currently regulated by Environmental Protection Agency's (EPA) National Pollutant Discharge and Elimination System (NPDES) through the Watershed Based MS4 Permit.
 The City and its co-permitees received their first permit in 2003.
-The first five-year permit expired at the end of November 2008 and the second MS4 permit and was replaced by the Watershed Based MS4 Permit in December 2014.
+The first five-year permit expired at the end of November 2008, the second MS4 permit and was replaced by the Watershed Based MS4 Permit in December 2014.

-The EPA is currently working on a Draft Watershed Based Pilot (WBP) MS4 permit that could be issued later this year.
-This permit will be one (1) of three (3) pilot WSB in the United States.
-Under the new permit there could be as many as twenty (20) co-permitees.
-The EPA believes that a WBP permit approach will be more beneficial when it comes to enhancing the water quality in the Middle Rio Grande Watershed.
+Under the new permit there are fourteen (14) co-permitees.
+The EPA believes that a WBP permit approach is more beneficial when it comes to enhancing the water quality in the Middle Rio Grande Watershed.

 The City's MS4 permit has requirements that fall within six (6) Minimum Control Measures (MCMs) that must be described and implemented in a Stormwater Management Program (SWMP).
 These are:

 - Public Education and Outreach on Storm Water Impacts: Intended to educate the public of the potential for pollution and the benefits of improving the water quality in the Rio Grande.